 - 1 teaspoon vanilla extract

-- 1. Place the white chocolate in a heatproof bowl and nest the bowl in a saucepan over but not touching simmering water.
-(Alternatively, put the chocolate in the top pan of a double boiler and place over the lower pan filled with simmering water.)
+- Place the white chocolate in a heatproof bowl and rest the bowl in a saucepan over but not touching simmering water or put the chocolate in the top pan of a double boiler.
 Heat the chocolate until melted, occasionally stirring gently with a spatula to help the melting along.
-(Be careful not to let so much as a single drop of water get in the chocolate or it may seize.)

-- 4. Cut the bread into 8 slices, each about 1/4 inch thick.
+- Cut the bread into 8 slices, each about 1/4 inch thick.
 Go ahead and make 4 peanut butter and jelly sandwiches.
-(If you are a human, you should know how to do this.)
+If you’re a human, you should know how to do this.
 But for this fried version, be sure you don’t overload them with too much PB or J. Before closing each sandwich, add a layer of banana chips if you dare.

-- 7. Serve the warm sandwiches with the white chocolate ganache, if using, on the side for dipping.
+- Serve the warm sandwiches with the white chocolate ganache, if using, on the side for dipping.
+Originally published February 11, 2014.